-When Ron Montgomery’s mother was diagnosed with stage four breast cancer, he knew he needed to take action to support her through chemotherapy treatments.
+When Ron Montgomery’s mother was diagnosed with breast cancer, he knew he needed to take action to support her through chemotherapy treatments.
 He started concocting juices for her to drink while in the hospital to replace the standard fare of sugary sodas and cakes.

 Seeing how his juices provided vital nutrition for his mom through treatment, Ron knew he needed to find a meaningful way to spread this awareness and healthy lifestyle to others.
 In 2017, he started Six Juice Company to serve affordable and freshly squeezed juices to his Long Island, NY, community.

 “I never started a business because I wanted to make money.
 I started a business to help people.
 Every time I sell a bottle of juice that’s me telling my mom or dad that I love them,” says Ron.

 Here’s how he worked with Pursuit to take his successful, growing business to the next level by opening his own brick-and-mortar location.